JazzKirkby/FlightManagementSystem/README.md

 University of Bath Coursework for Databases CM50277

 # Contents
-main.py - creating the tables, storing the data, user friendly way of amending data via the terminal
+main.py - creating the tables, creating the data, user friendly way of amending data via the terminal Flight_Management_DB - database

-README.md - description of contents of directory
+README.md - description of contents of directory, description of how to amend the data in the database

+# How to Guide